 Most people who have cerebral palsy live long, fulfilling and active lives.
 Early intervention and appropriate treatment can help your child improve their abilities and ease cerebral palsy symptoms.

-Watch this video to understand the definition, causes and types of cerebral palsy.
+To learn more about the definition, causes and types of cerebral palsy, watch this video.

 How often does cerebral palsy occur?

-The Centers for Disease Control and Prevention report that an average of one in 323 children in the U.S. have cerebral palsy, making it the most common motor disability in childhood.
+The Centers for Disease Control and Prevention report that an average of 1 in 323 children in the U.S. have cerebral palsy, making it the most common of the complex motor disorders in childhood.
 You’re not alone.

 Types of Cerebral Palsy

-There are three common types of cerebral palsy, depending on what part of the brain is affected:
+There are three common types of cerebral palsy with unique symptoms, depending on what part of the brain is affected: